thrackle-io/rules-engine/docs/userGuides/rules/ADMIN-WITHDRAWAL-RULE.md

         - ruleId: the index of the rule created in the protocol by rule type.
         - extraTags: empty array.

-- **event ApplicationHandlerApplied(bytes32 indexed ruleType, address indexed handlerAddress, uint32 indexed ruleId)**:
+- **event ApplicationHandlerActionApplied(bytes32 indexed ruleType, ActionTypes action, uint32 indexed ruleId)**:
     - Emitted when: rule has been applied in an asset handler.
     - Parameters:
         - ruleType: "ADMIN_WITHDRAWAL".
-        - handlerAddress: the address of the asset handler where the rule has been applied.
+        - action: the protocol action the rule is being applied to.
         - ruleId: the ruleId set for this rule in the handler.

-- **event ApplicationHandlerActivated(bytes32 indexed ruleType, address indexed handlerAddress)**:
+- **event ApplicationHandlerActionActivated(bytes32 indexed ruleType, ActionTypes action)**
     - Emitted when: rule has been activated in the asset handler.
     - Parameters:
         - ruleType: "ADMIN_WITHDRAWAL".
-        - handlerAddress: the address of the asset handler where the rule has been activated.
+        - action: the protocol action for which the rule is being activated.

 ## Dependencies